josephonifade/GMU-CS-SCHEDULER/README.md

 You'll also want to download the VSC extension **Prettier - Code formatter** by Esben Petersen.
 It's a code formatter, so if you try to run `npm run build` and you get a ton of linting errors, you can right click and run "Format Document" and it should fix a lot of things.

+## NPM Package Explanations
+- Project dependencies
+    - [React][1]
+        - MVC that handles our front-end logic.
+Handles application state and visual components.
+- Developer dependencies
+    - [NPM][2]
+        - Package manager.
+Organizes and allows us to use all of these packages I'm explaining.
+    - [Typescript][3]
+        - The language we're coding in.
+Provides a type-safe programming language that transpiles down to Javascript.
+Also provides the `tsc` command that does this transpilation, but we're not using it for the project.
+    - [Webpack & Webpack-CLI][4]
+        - Module bundler.
+Takes all of our Typescript files and React files and combines them into one singular **main.js** file in the `dist/` directory using the Awesome-Typescript-Loader and Source-Map-Loader packages below.
+        - CLI is short for Command-Line Interface; this just allows us to run `webpack` on the command line to bundle the files.
+    - [Awesome-Typescript-Loader][5]
+        - Helps Webpack transpile the typescript folder.
+    - [Source-Map-Loader][6]
+        - Helps Webpack create a source map along with the bundled file.
+I have no idea how to read it but apparently it's useful...
+    - [Prettier][7]
+        - A code formatter.
+Its rules are defined in the **package.json** file.
+    - [Tslint][8]
+        - A linter.
+Throws errors if your code is not to style.
+        - [Tslint-React][9]
+            - Helps Tslint read React's `.tsx` files.
+        - [Tslint-Config-Prettier][10]
+            - Helps Tslint's style match that of Prettier.
+    - [Husky][11]
+        - Provides pre-commit hooks.
+We use this to make sure that your code is formatted and linted before you commit or push it to GitHub.

 ## Tutorials

 Good tutorial on React (watch on 1.5x speed): https://www.youtube.com/watch?v=A71aqufiNtQ